StickyPillars: Robust and Efficient Feature Matching on Point Clouds using Graph Neural Networks: Introduction

 \section{Introduction}

-Point cloud registration is an essential computer vision problem and necessary for a wide range of tasks in the domain of real-time scene understanding or applied robotics.
-Furthermore, new generations of 3D sensors, like depth cameras or \lidars (light detection and ranging), enable dense perception including distance information recorded within a large field of view.
-This also increases the requirements for point cloud based feature matching applicable for various tasks namely perception, mapping, re-localization or SLAM (simultaneous localization and mapping).
-Even more fundamental operations like multi-sensor calibration rely on exact matching of feature correspondences.
+Point cloud registration, the process of finding a spatial transformation aligning two point clouds, is an essential computer vision problem and a precondition for a wide range of tasks in the domain of real-time scene understanding or applied robotics, such as odometry, mapping, re-localization or SLAM.
+New generations of 3D sensors, like depth cameras or \lidars (light detection and ranging), as well as multi-sensor setups provide substantially more fine-grained and reliable data enabling dense range perception at a large field of view.
+These sensors substantially increase the expectations on point cloud registration and an exact matching of feature correspondences.